-(1) Compliance is based on a four-quarter running average at each distribution system monitoring location, (2) 2020 data
+1Compliance is based on a four-quarter running average at each distribution system monitoring location.

 Legend

 PHG (Public Health Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.